-At Lightmaster, clients often wonder why they need a lighting design and think, why can’t my architect or electrician just do it?
+At Lightmaster, clients often wonder why lighting design is so dificult and think why can’t my architect or electrician just do it?

 Well, they can if you want.
 However, eight out of ten* electricians will design most rooms with a grid of downlights or with one central pendant (*we say this as we do work with a few electricians who are NOT guilty of this).
 And while an architect has an excellent understanding of how natural light will work within a space, when it comes to artificial lighting, they’re usually the first to advise using an external lighting designer on projects.